 - Hashtags.
-Hashtags allow you to connect your tweet to an individual subject, without having to add an extensive introduction.
+Hashtags allow you to connect your tweet to an individual subject without adding an extensive introduction.
 It’s being used to tweet about television shows like #GoT or cities like #Seattle.
-Especially adding your town’s name to a tweet will get you local attention.
+Especially adding your town’s name to a tweet will get your local attention.
 We can confirm this works even for #Wijchen, the small town where we’re located.

 - Advanced Search.
-If you are looking for a way to get involved in relevant, local conversations, you should try the advanced search option on Twitter.
+If you are looking to get involved in relevant, local conversations, you should try the advanced search option on Twitter.
 It allows you to search for any subject you like, in the area you want.
 See screenshot below.

 First things first: is your company already on Facebook?
 I recommend adding it as a local business or place.
 Facebook has 1.94 billion monthly active users and 1.28 billion daily active users on average (Source: Facebook).
 Facebook is huge.
 That alone should be reason enough to add your business to Facebook.
 And adding your company to Facebook isn’t that hard.
 It’s a relatively small effort when it comes to social media for small business owners.

 Promote your page to your personal friends, get likes, and share updates and photos.
 Note that for sales posts (“Buy our product!”), you have a better chance of success if you ‘boost‘ your post just a little bit.
 Boosting can be done for a specified audience, with the location being one of the filters.